 Clearly, accessing these types of drugs is easy – but it is also very easy for each of us to do something about it.
 If you have expired or unused prescription drugs in your medicine cabinet, don’t let them stay there for easy access by a curious teen or a visitor to your home.

 Bring them to the next DEA Drug Take Back Day collection event hosted by our Police Division.
-The spring event is scheduled for 10 am-2 pm, on Saturday, April 27 at the Municipal Services Center, 3600 Tremont Road.
-Drugs can be dropped off drive-thru style in the Tremont Road parking lot.
+The fall event is scheduled for 10 am-2 pm, on Saturday, October 29 in the front parking lot of the Municipal Services Center, 3600 Tremont Road.
+Drugs can be dropped off drive-thru style.

-- Accepted items: Any prescription pills.
+- Accepted items: Any prescriptions of pills only.
 Empty items into plastic bags for easy, anonymous disposal.

-- Items that cannot be accepted: Thermometers, inhalers, ointments, liquids, needles (sharps), medication/medical waste from businesses or clinics, or any over-the-counter medication.
+- Items that cannot be accepted: Thermometers, needles (sharps), medication/medical waste from businesses or clinics, liquids and ointments, or any over-the-counter medication.

 For additional details, click here.